 Classic car in Old Havana – image courtesy of Jordi Martorell

-Some of the things we may be doing are:
+Some of the things we may be doing include:

-For the most part meals are not included with the exception of breakfast daily, and the welcome dinner the first night.
+For the most part meals are not included with the exception of breakfast daily.
 We will try and eat in smaller Paladars which are restaurants in people’s home.
 More authentic local food, and great ambience and prices.
-The hotel we’ll be staying at also has a fancy rooftop restaurant if you want to splurge one night for the view and a little photography of the skyline.

 Cigar gentlemen Havana – image courtesy of Anthony Pond

 Class car of Havana – image courtesy of Anthony Pond

 To see more of Anthony Pond’s images visit his online portfolio or Flickr page.

 Prices also do NOT include airfare.
 You will need to book that on your own to arrive on prior to the workshop start date.
 If you wish to stay in Cuba after the workshop that’s up to you, so you can book your return flight for what ever date you choose.
 I will be staying 3-4 days to do research for the next trip myself.